wendellpiez/xproc-zone/projects/PlanetXProc/xproc-from-orbit.md

 ## Knowing your formats

-XProc comes with native support for reading and parsing XML, JSON, or inputs defined with regular grammars using [Invisible XML (ixml)](https://invisiblexml.org), and for reading in any plain text inputs.
+XProc comes with native support for reading and parsing XML, HTML, JSON, and text-based formats, including inputs defined with regular grammars using [Invisible XML (ixml)](https://invisiblexml.org).

 All of these types of data, and others, can be passed from one step to another, as long as both steps can accommodate the given format or media type.